 The prophet resolved to try again the next day.
 On this occasion he climbed upon a soap box, the better to assert his authority.
 “When you support worthy causes like Rhodes Must Fall or Unite against Fascism,” he began, “do not be like the Christians who commit their time and offer their donations anonymously that only their God might see their works.
 Rather signal your virtue by all means at your disposal through Twitter, Facebook and Instagram so as to shame those who skulk in the shadows, persisting in their apathy and bigoted opinions.
 You must be a beacon unto them.
 Then fellow progressives who see what you evince publicly will commend you for the soundness of your views and praise your name.
 Great will be the reward in cyberspace and manifold will be the “likes” for those who thus profess their righteousness to the fullest extent.

 “And do not waste your time either ministering unto the homeless and the needy, other than to apportion blame to the privileged classes.
 The poor will not be with you for long; only until the imminent day when poverty will be swept away by the decree of a new revolutionary government.
-Therefore I say unto you, store up your treasures not in the currency of this world order but in the advancement of the revolutionary cause, wherein no salami-slicing bankers and brokers can whittle away at your accumulated human capital or thieves break in and steal.
+Therefore I say unto you, store up your treasures not in the currency of this world order but in the advancement of the revolutionary cause, wherein no salami-slicing bankers and brokers can whittle away at your woke credentials or thieves break in and steal.
 And take no thought for the morrow; the coming revolution shall take thought for the things of itself.”

 “Do not be hasty either to forgive those who express reactionary views.
 For if ye show tolerance and forgiveness unto them, others will be encouraged to do likewise and the unrighteous among you will be emboldened and confirmed in their bigoted views.
 Be quick rather to judge such offenders and denounce them as the xenophobes, fascists and Tory scum that they are so that even their friends and family will be reluctant to associate with them and their power and influence will be diminished, while yours will increase.
 Despised are the meek; for they shall be dispossessed of their influence, yea even unto their livelihood.
 Remember always that your progressive opinions are the fount of your righteousness and must shine out to the world, so that the whole world might be saved through your agency.”